How much is your car worth?

 A passive infrared night vision system optional on the A7 Prestige helps the driver to more easily detect people, animals or other objects in front of the vehicle at night.
 Using an infrared camera to detect heat, the system then displays the image on a monitor in the dashboard.
 The Rapide doesn’t offer a night vision system.

-The A7’s optional lane departure warning system alerts a temporarily inattentive driver when the vehicle begins to leave its lane and gently nudges the vehicle back towards its lane.
+The A7 Premium Plus/Prestige’s optional lane departure warning system alerts a temporarily inattentive driver when the vehicle begins to leave its lane and gently nudges the vehicle back towards its lane.
 The Rapide doesn’t offer a lane departure warning system.

-The A7 offers an optional Top and Corner View Cameras to allow the driver to see objects all around the vehicle on a screen.
+The A7 Premium Plus/Prestige has a standard Top and Corner View Cameras to allow the driver to see objects all around the vehicle on a screen.
 The Rapide only offers a rear monitor and front and rear parking sensors that beep or flash a light.
 That doesn’t help with obstacles to the sides.